0xPARC/0xparc-intro-book/src/intro.typ

   rather than designing protocols on a per-problem or per-function basis.
 ]

-To draw an analogy, it's like going from single-purpose hardware (like a digital alarm clock or thermostat) to a general-purpose device (like a smartphone) which can do any computation so long as someone writes code for it.
+To draw an analogy, it is like going from single-purpose hardware (like a digital alarm clock or thermostat) to a general-purpose device (like a smartphone) which can do any computation so long as someone writes code for it.